 Anna Grutza is a PhD Candidate in Comparative History at CEU.
 In her dissertation she focuses on Cold War truth regimes, questions of epistemology, subjectivity and objectivity in relation to the work of Radio Free Europe.
 In her research project at the DI and OSA, she investigates how information analysis at Radio Free Europe and the Polish secret services in the 1950s-70s dealt with and produced error, ignorance and unreliability, all at the same time.
 Furthermore, while historicizing the mis/usages of the term ‘paranoia’ by US social scientists, she traces ‘paranoia’ as an epistemic criterion and organizing concept, and its feedback processes upon Cold War scientific and political discourses.
 The project also aims to foster collaboration with other OSUN institutions, in particular the Hannah Arendt Center for Politics and Humanities at Bard College and the Interdisciplinary Research Cluster “Democracy in the 21st Century” at the EUI.

 David Karas is a French-Hungarian political economist working on developmental policies in emerging economies.
 He holds an MA in Comparative Politics from Sciences Po Paris, an MA in Nationalism Studies from CEU and a PhD in Social and Political Sciences from the EUI.
-At the DI, his post-doctoral research project examines how a pivot to Sub-Saharan Africa is reshaping the governance, normative content and power relations between public and private actors within the European Development Finance Architecture (EFAD).
+At the DI, his post-doctoral research project examines how the European Commission utilized ongoing reforms to redeploy EU development finance to Sub-Saharan Africa by leveraging private capital as a platform to expand its own political and geopolitical influence.
 Building on his contacts established during his previous work at the OSCE Academy in Bishkek, he also aims to foster a strategy of regionalization among OSUN-affiliated institutions starting with Central Asia, and continuing with Latin America.
 Regional partner universities would collaborate in conferences, workshops, and curriculum development on democracy for undergraduate and postgraduate courses.

 Carlos Melendez holds a PhD in Political Science from the University of Notre Dame, United States.
 He is Professor at Universidad Diego Portales (Chile).
 His academic work has been published in various prestigious journals, and he has contributed to publications edited by Cambridge University Press and Oxford University Press.
 The aim of his research project at the DI is to bring together the literature on populist demand and negative partisanship at the individual level in Latin America and Europe, based on original survey data.
 As part of the activities of this fellowship, he aims to create a repository of the public opinion data corresponding to the Latin America cases.
 The accessibility of this information will strengthen cooperation in research among OSUN higher education institutions and will close the gap in understanding empirically how populist appeals work at the individual level in the Latin American region.